Shehabov/Breast-Cancer-Detection/README.md

 # Breast Cancer Detection with YOLOv8

 This README provides an overview of how to use each script.
-Ensure that the necessary dependencies, such as YOLOv8, OpenCV, and other relevant libraries, are installed before running the scripts.
-Feel free to modify paths and configurations as needed.
+Ensure that the necessary dependencies such as yltralytics YOLOv8 package, OpenCV and other relevant libraries as mentioned in the files are installed .
+Please, modify paths and configurations as needed before running the scripts.

 Running on Local Machine
 Requirements: